 Why is my McAfee renewal so expensive?

-McAfee Total Protection is typically sold at a promotional rate of $34.99 for the first year through Best Buy, Amazon, or bundled laptop sales.
-The rack rate from year two is $99.99 - a 2.9x increase.
+McAfee Total Protection (single-device Basic) is typically sold at a promotional rate of $29.99 for the first year through Best Buy, Amazon, or bundled laptop sales.
+The rack rate from year two is $84.99 - a 2.8x increase.
 To address this: log into your McAfee account, navigate to Account then Auto-Renewal Settings, and toggle off auto-renewal.
 Alternatively, call 1-866-622-3911 and ask for a retention promo, which reliably drops the rack to $49-59 for another year.
 Microsoft Defender, built into Windows 11, is a genuinely adequate free alternative for most home users.

 Does SiriusXM raise prices after the promo?

 Yes.
 SiriusXM Platinum is typically offered at a promotional $5 per month for 12 months (dollar-sixty per year).
-The rack rate is $24.99 per month ($299.88 per year) - a 5x increase, the highest multiplier among the major named offenders in our catalogue.
+The rack rate rose again on 24 February 2026; SiriusXM does not publish Platinum's standard figure openly, but 2026 price trackers put it around $30 per month (roughly $360 per year), up from the long-standing $24.99 - about a 6x increase, the highest multiplier among the major named offenders in our catalogue.
 The retention call at 1-866-635-2349 reliably offers $8-12 per month for another 6-12 months.
 If the retention offer is unsatisfactory, cancel, wait 30 days, and the winback email arrives with the $5 per month promo offer.

 See all 20 FAQ answers